openstack/nova/doc/source/contributor/placement.rst

 traditional database scaling techniques.

-For sake of consistency and because there was initially intent to make the entities in the placement service available over RPC, `versioned objects`_ are used to provide the interface between the HTTP application layer and the SQLAlchemy-driven persistence layer.
+For sake of consistency and because there was initially intent to make the entities in the placement service available over RPC, :oslo.versionedobjects-doc:`versioned objects <>` are used to provide the interface between the HTTP application layer and the SQLAlchemy-driven persistence layer.
 Even without RPC, these objects provide useful structuring and separation of the code.

 Though the placement service doesn't aspire to be a `microservice` it does aspire to continue to be small and minimally complex.
 This means a relatively